 NOTE 2-PROGRAM COSTS/MATCHING CONTRIBUTIONS

 The amounts shown as current year expenses represent only the federal grant portion of the program costs.
-Entire program costs, including the Deer Park School District's local matching share, may be more than shown.
+Entire program costs, including the District's local portion, may be more than shown.

 NOTE 3-NONCASH AWARDS